 The grieving process is over only when a person completes the four steps.”

 Personally, I have found it helpful to talk about my grief with trusted friends, or maybe my mom.
-Sometimes it means writing out my feelings in a letter (that I never end up sending) or a journal.
+Sometimes it means writing out my feelings in a letter or email (that I never end up sending) or a journal.
 Other times, it means doing things I enjoy, that make me feel good about myself.
 For you, it could be sports, or drawing, or playing your guitar.
 It’s especially helpful to spend time with friends.
 An important lesson that I have learned is that even when I feel like being alone because of my grief, it has usually helped more to open up to others.
 When you are kind to other people and you are looking for ways to be a friend to others, you are opening yourself up to them, and this has always helped me overcome my grief.

 Again, I am so sorry that you are hurting right now.
 I hope this helps.